syedmeharali41-commits/clipvault/README.md

 **Opening ClipVault with the hotkey**

-Press **`Alt + V`** from anywhere — while typing, coding, or browsing.
+Press **`Alt + V`** from anywhere  while typing, coding, or browsing.
 The panel appears instantly near your cursor.
 Click any item to paste it back into your previous window.
 Press **`Alt + V`** again or click outside to close.

 ---

 > **⚠️ Windows SmartScreen**
 >
 > Windows may show *"Windows protected your PC"* on first launch.
-This happens because the app is not yet commercially code-signed — it does not mean the app is unsafe.
+This happens because the app is not yet commercially code-signed it does not mean the app is unsafe.
 >
 > To proceed: click **"More info"** → then **"Run anyway"**
 >
 > The full source code is open and auditable right here on GitHub.

----

-### Option 2 — Portable

-Download **`ClipVault-Portable-x.x.x.zip`**, extract anywhere, run `ClipVault.exe`.
-No installation, nothing written to the registry.
-Delete the folder to remove it completely.

 ---